 "Singita's 350,000-acre Grumeti Reserve, three lodges (Faru Faru, Sasakwa, Sabora), the most refined Serengeti luxury."

-Signature: 29 lodges across 13 countries with structural commitment to architectural-and-cultural integration; Africa Foundation conservation-and-community programme
+Signature: 29 lodges across Africa, South America and Asia with commitment to architectural-and-cultural integration; Africa Foundation conservation-and-community programme

 Ideal for: Design-and-architecture travellers; honeymoon and anniversary travellers; conservation-anchored safari travellers seeking the broadest geographic coverage including Indian Ocean, Latin America, and Asia